dildoran2195/sep11-freedom-project/blog/entry03.md

 ### How I have been tinkering with Babylon during Winter Recess:

-#### During the past weeks, I have been improving my knowledge of Babylon by learning more and more through tinkering.
-Specifically, I have learned functions of shapes and playground like parameters, positions, etc,. and how to create a unique house using Babylon.
-I went to [Babylon website](https://www.babylonjs.com/) and chose documents or code to tinker with like shapes, playground, and house.
-I was confused about the purpose of certain codes and funcion so I changed them to see how my result would change in order to learn what those functions do such as parameters, positions, etc,.
+#### During the past break, I have been improving my knowledge of Babylon by learning more and more through tinkering.
+Specifically, I have learned functions of how to do animation using Babylon and how to create a unique animated car using Babylon.
+I went to [Babylon website](https://www.babylonjs.com/) and chose documents or code to tinker with like shapes, animation, positions, values, functions, car, etc., I was confused about the purpose of certain codes and funcion so I changed them to see how my result would change in order to learn what those functions do such as fram, value, positions, animation, etc,.
 The things I've learned includes:

 * I learned light density is the amount of color in a playground that has only a sphere.
 I didn't like the shape of the sphere because it was so common so I used this code by doing code below:
 ```